LiamJCates/Programming-Notes/Programming Methods/Fundamentals/Constructs/Statements/_Statements.md

 Informally, a statement can be viewed as a command that we give to the application.

 Formally, a statement is syntactic unit of an imperative language which expresses some action to be carried out.

+Statements are the most prominent syntactic component in imperative languages, the dominant of class languages in use today.
+Their syntax has a critical effect on the overall regularity, readability and writability of the language.
+Some languages adopt a single basic statement format, whereas others use a different syntax for each different statement type.
+The former approach emphasizes regularity, whereas the latter emphasizes readability.
+A more important difference in statement structures is that between structured or nested statements and simple statements.
+A simple statement contains no other embedded statements.
+A structured statement may contain embedded statements.